The Adventures of Jo, Zette and Jocko: Zette

 Zette Legrand is the youngest of the Legrand children.
 She is the sister of Jo Legrand and the daughter of Mr and Mrs Legrand.

 Jocko

-Jocko is Jo and Zette’s pet chimpanzee.
-He is the cheekiest primate character.
+Jocko is Jo and Zette's pet chimpanzee.

 Mr Legrand

-Mr Legrand is Jo and Zette’s father.
+Mr Legrand is Jo and Zette's father.
 He works for S.A.F.C.A. (a French Aerospace Company) as a designer and aviation engineer.

 Mrs Legrand

-Mrs Legrand is Jo and Zette’s mother and also Mr Legrand’s wife.
+Mrs Legrand is Jo and Zette's mother and also Mr Legrand's wife.
 She looks after her children at home.

 Recurring characters

-Mr. Pump

-Mr. John Archibald Pump was an American multimillionaire.
-In Mr Pump’s Legacy, he appeared briefly before being killed in a car accident.
-He leaves behind his two nephews, William and Fred Stockrise.

 Werner and Charlie Brooke

-Werner Brooke and Charlie Brooke are the two villains in both volumes of The Adventures of Jo, Zette and Jocko: Mr Pump’s Legacy and Destination New York.
+Werner Brooke and Charlie Brooke are the two villains in both volumes of The Adventures of Jo, Zette and Jocko: Mr Pump's Legacy and Destination New York.

 Fred and William Stockrise

-Fred Stockrise and William Stockrise are Mr Pump’s two nephews.
+Fred Stockrise and William Stockrise are Mr Pump's two nephews.
 They are also both villains.
-Alongside Werner and Charlie Brooke, the Stockrise brothers also appear in both volumes of The Adventures of Jo, Zette and Jocko: Mr Pump’s Legacy and Destination New York.
+Alongside Werner and Charlie Brooke, the Stockrise brothers also appear in both volumes of The Adventures of Jo, Zette and Jocko: Mr Pump's Legacy and Destination New York.